zeflash/SublimeLinter/README.rst

 * **CSS** - This linter runs `csslint <http://csslint.net>`_.
 This linter requires a Javascript engine (like Node.js) to be installed (see notes above for the JavaScript linters: "jshint" or "jslint").

-  By default all CSSLint settings are turned on (and set as a warning).
-You may customize csslint behavior with the "csslint_options" setting.
+  By default all CSSLint settings are turned on.
+You may customize CSSLint behavior with the "csslint_options" setting.
 Please select "Preferences->Package Settings->SublimeLinter->Settings - Default" for more information on turning off or adjusting severity of tests.
 For more information about options available to CSSLint, see https://github.com/stubbornella/csslint/wiki/Rules.

 * **ruby** - If you are using rvm or rbenv, you will probably have to specify the full path to the ruby you are using in the ``sublimelinter_executable_map`` setting.
 See "Configuring" below for more info.